Ericv707/Ericv707/README.md

 - 👋 Hi, I’m @Ericv707
-- 👀 I’m interested in ...I like haqnging out with friends
+- 👀 I’m interested in ...I like hanging out with friends
 - 🌱 I’m currently learning ...Computer Science
 - 💞️ I’m looking to collaborate on ...
 With APASS
 - 📫 How to reach me ...email address: sharkbloxgamerhd@gmail.com